maskid17448/my_basic_linux_command/README.md

 This is my first command
 this project contain my basic knowledge in linux
+and more knowledge